Error996/bdvl/README.md

 bedevil uses PAM hooks as a backdoor to allow said user access to the machine</br>
 over ssh, should they know the backdoor username and password.
 You setup</br>
 access to this backdoor during installation, and I recommend connecting with</br>
-your selected hidden PAM port so that you are hidden from netstat and the likes.</br>
+your hidden PAM port so that you are hidden from netstat and the likes.</br>
+You can use [etc/ssh.sh](https://github.com/naworkcaj/bdvl/blob/master/etc/ssh.sh) to connect to the PAM backdoor.
+This script requires that</br>you have socat installed.
+Which you should.</br>
 Credential strings in the library are obfuscated using xor.
 All this does is hide plaintext</br>
 strings from `strings` output.</br>
 </br>